KMWA: Go 96.3 (2015–2021)

-In December 2014, morning host Eric Perkins (who was the final airstaff member remaining from the station's initial launch) and afternoon host Curt Copeland left the station, as rumors abounded that 96.3 was about to undergo a major overhaul of its format, as nine new web domains were registered for the station.
+In December 2014, morning host Eric Perkins (who was the final airstaff member remaining from the station's initial launch) and afternoon host Curt Copeland left the station, as rumors abounded that 96.3 was about to undergo a major overhaul of its format, as nine new web domains 963Go.com, 963GoDigital.com, 963GoEvents.com, 963GoInfo.com, 963GoMinnesotaTwins.com, 963GoModern.com, 963GoMusic.com, 963GoTwins.com, and Warehouse963.com were registered for the station.
 Morning show co-hosts Mark Rider and Rena Sarigianopoulos remained in place.

 The station enlisted Minneapolis branding agency Fellow to assist in the transition of the brand.
 At Midnight on January 1, 2015, 3 years to the hour after "K-Twin" debuted, after playing a set of songs with the word "go" in the title, as well as a block of "end"-themed songs (culminating with "Closing Time" by Minneapolis band Semisonic), KTWN-FM began stunting with a Siri-like text-to-speech voice quoting various movie and pop culture quotes, as well as a countdown to 3 p.m. on January 5.
 At that time, the station flipped to alternative rock as Go 96.3, launching with 10,000 songs in a row, starting with "Long Way Down" by Robert DeLong.
 The station continued to be the home affiliate for the Twins until the 2017 season, when Twins broadcasts returned to WCCO.
 (The Twins had previously been on WCCO radio since their first season in Minnesota in 1961 until the end of the 2006 season.)
 About a month after the station's launch, the station added a full-time airstaff.
 The initial lineup of airstaff included Barb Abney, Brian "BT" Turner, Jason Nagel, and the duo of Thorn and Linnea Mohn.

 On April 6, 2015, the station launched GoTV, an in-booth music and video content streaming source.

 With the Pohlads' purchase of KNOF in September 2015, KTWN-FM was speculated to move to the newly acquired frequency, in order to take advantage of a larger coverage area.
 This comes as they have registered the domains Go953.com, Go953MN.com and GoNorthMN.com.
 Instead, a current-based rhythmic contemporary format, under the "Go 95.3" moniker, launched on that frequency at 3 p.m. on January 5, one year to the minute after KTWN launched the "Go" format.
 Soon after that station's launch, Northern Lights would rebrand as Go Media (though Northern Lights would remain the name of the stations' official licensee).

 On January 1, 2017, KTWN-FM changed its call letters to KQGO to match the "Go" branding.

 In July 2020, morning show hosts Ben Holsen and Dana Wessel were let go from KQGO due to the financial impact resulting from the COVID-19 pandemic.
 They were replaced by Jordan Alamat, KQGO's music director and night show host at the time.